-At launch, the price of the Versa 2 matches that of its predecessor in the US and UK, but it’s a tad higher in Australia and, at the time of writing, is on par with the price of the Apple Watch Series 3 in most regions.
+At launch, the price of the Versa 2 matched that of its predecessor in the US and UK, but it’s a tad higher in Australia and, is roughly on par with the price of the Apple Watch Series 3 in most regions.

-Purchasing a Versa 2 will also get your a seven-day free trial of Fitbit Premium, the company’s subscription fitness service.
+Purchasing a Versa 2 will also get you a seven-day free trial of Fitbit Premium, the company’s new subscription fitness service.
 Those treating themselves to the Special Edition Versa 2 will, however, get a 90-day free trial of Fitbit Premium (more on this feature later).